jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 time between the latter date and the date of publication for this report is spent in acquiring the data from our global contributors, anonymizing and aggregating that data, analyzing the dataset, and finally creating the graphics and writing the report.
-The jokes, sadly, do not write themselves.Credit where credit is due Turns out folks enjoy citing the report, and we often get asked how to go about doing it.You are permitted to include statistics, figures and other information from the report, provided that (a) you cite the source as Verizon 2024 Data Breach Investigations Report and (b) the content is not modified in any way.
+The jokes, sadly, do not write themselves.
+Credit where credit is due
+Turns out folks enjoy citing the report, and we often get asked how to go about doing it.
+You are permitted to include statistics, figures and other information from the report, provided that (a) you cite the source as Verizon 2024 Data Breach Investigations Report and (b) the content is not modified in any way.
 Exact quotes are permitted, but paraphrasing requires review.
-If you would like to provide people a copy of the report, we ask that you provide them a link to verizon.comdbir rather than the PDF.Questions?
+If you would like to provide people a copy of the report, we ask that you provide them a link to verizon.comdbir rather than the PDF.
+Questions?
 Comments?
 Concerns?
-Love to share cute pet pictures?Let us know!
+Love to share cute pet pictures?
+Let us know!
 Send us a note at dbir@verizon.com, find us on LinkedIn, tweet @VerizonBusiness with \#dbir.
 Got a data question?
+Tweet @VZDBIR!
-Tweet @VZDBIR!If your organization aggregates incident or security data and is interested in becoming a contributor to the annual Verizon DBIR (and we hope you are), the process is very easy and straightforward.
-Please email us at dbircontributor@verizon.com.62024 DBIR Helpful guidanceSummary of findingsOur ways\-in analysis witnessed a substantial growth of attacks involving the exploitation of vulnerabilities as the critical path to initiate a breach when
+If your organization aggregates incident or security data and is interested in becoming a contributor to the annual Verizon DBIR (and we hope you are), the process is very easy and straightforward.
+Please email us at dbircontributor@verizon.com.
+7
+Figure 2\.
+Ransomware and Extortion breaches over time Summary of findings
+Our ways\-in analysis witnessed a substantial growth of attacks involving the exploitation of vulnerabilities as the critical path to initiate a breach when